Best Weight Distribution Hitches for 2019

 Cons

-The Equal-i-zer hitch is a pioneer in weight distribution hitches with sway control.
-Progress Manufacturing, the maker of this WDH setup, has been in business over 70 years and has been making the Equal-i-zer hitch for a really long time.
-In other words, they have a proven system when it comes to spring bar style weight distribution hitches.
+Progress Manufacturing, the maker of this weight distribution system, has been in business for over 70 years, and they have been making the Equal-i-zer hitch for a long time.

 Best Budget Weight Distribution Hitch